 Right outside my door was the green valley and there was no noise at night even though there were guest’s kids running around during the day.

-Next morning, I participated in community activities run by the hotel which was complementary to all the hotel guests.
+The next morning, I participated in community activities run by the hotel which was complementary to all the hotel guests.
 I wasn’t expecting a lot of fun but to my surprise, I had a great time!
-First, we walked along the organic vegetable garden, beautiful rice paddies, then to the farmhouse.
+First, we walked along with the organic vegetable garden, beautiful rice paddies, then to the farmhouse.

 Watch the whole videos on here “Myanmar highlights”

-This was just one of the highlight at the lodge to interact with the locals, explore and uncover their daily lifestyle without having to compromise on comfort.
+This was just one of the highlights at the lodge to interact with the locals, explore and uncover their daily lifestyle without having to compromise on comfort.

 After the full-on fun morning session, we returned for breakfast.
 Then we went for the second guided walk which included lunch at a small fee of 8000 Kyats (5 USD)- exploring the village and community homes with the hotel guide.
 He spoke English but we also had the operation manager joined us too.
 He offered his local knowledge and language wasn’t a barrier.